lotusnprod/lotus-manuscript/manuscript.md

 ### Code Freezing

-All repository hyperlinks in the manuscript point to the preprint branches by default.
+All repository hyperlinks in the manuscript point to the main branches by default.
-The links contain all programs and code before submission (2021-02-23) and will eventually be updated to a publication branch using modifications resulting from the peer-reviewing process.
+The links contain all programs and code and will eventually be updated to a publication branch using modifications resulting from the peer-reviewing process.
 As the code evolves, readers are invited to refer to the main branch of each repository for the most up-to-date code.
-A frozen version (2021-02-23) of all programs and code is also available in the LOTUS OSF repository ([https://osf.io/pmgux](https://osf.io/pmgux)).
+A frozen version (2021-12-23) of all programs and code is also available in the [LOTUS Zenodo community](https://zenodo.org/communities/the-lotus-initiative) ([5802107](https://doi.org/10.5281/zenodo.5802107), [5802113](https://doi.org/10.5281/zenodo.5802113), and [5802120](https://doi.org/10.5281/zenodo.5802120)).

 ### Programs and packages {.page_break_before}